GJK (Gilbert–Johnson–Keerthi)

 Great questions!

 The triple product obtains the vector perpendicular to the vector AB in the direction of the origin by the handedness of the coordinate system.
 Most coordinate systems use the right hand rule, which means to (literally) line your index finger up with the first vector, in this case AB, then line up your middle finger with AO, then whatever direction your thumb is pointing, that will be the direction of the result.
 Then you line up your index finger with the last result and line your middle finger up with AB, then the result is in the direction of your thumb.
 This is how the triple product obtains the correct direction.
-Take a look at the image here for an example of what I mean.
+Take a look at the image for an example of what I mean.
 In our case we have to use the right hand rule twice because there are two cross products.

 The result of vector x AB can return two different vectors depending on the direction of vector, in our 2D case, vector can be pointing out of the plane or into the plane.